nickobard/University/2.Semester/PA2 (2022)/Semestral Work/README.md

 ![](docs/pacman_game.jpg)

-Also look at video how it works:
+Also look at video how it works (video in some moments is lagging, but it is recording lag, not of the game):
 [pacman_showcase.webm](docs%2Fpacman_showcase.webm)

 ### Installing Dependencies